Project Management

 If the project has no linked invoices or payments, the currency change applies immediately with no confirmation needed.

-Important: Changing a project's currency updates the currency code on all related records but does not convert the amounts.
+Important: Changing a project's currency updates the currency code on linked invoices but does not convert the amounts.
 If you switch a project from USD to EUR, a $5,000 invoice becomes a 5,000 EUR invoice.
 Review and adjust amounts manually after a currency change if the values need to differ.

 Note: Deleting a project does not automatically delete its linked invoices or payments.
-Review associated records before removing a project to avoid orphaned data.
+Review associated records before removing a project.

 Linking projects to proposals